 I grew up in Alaska, sure, but I wasn’t planning vacations to Fairbanks often – it’s known for sweltering summer heat and bone-chilling winter cold.
 I’ve visited Fairbanks a few times as a kid, but have been eager to get back.
 That’s why I jumped at the chance to spend a few days in Fairbanks in February 2020 – right before the world stopped traveling for a while.
 I spent the last few “normal” days in a winter wonderland – and I hope that by winter 2021 you can do the same!

 Here are all my tips for planning a Fairbanks winter itinerary, including what to do during the day, where to see the aurora, what to pack, eat, and drink, and so much more.
+(I also have an Alaska winter itinerary if you want to visit more than just Fairbanks during your trip.)
 Bundle up, and be prepared for an unforgettable trip!

 Fairbanks Winter Travel Tips

 Before I jump into all the incredible winter experiences you can have in Fairbanks, I want to cover a few quick travel tips and FAQ that will help answer all of your questions and plan your itinerary.

 With average temperatures that range from as low as -15°F to 25°F through the winter months (November through March), you might wonder: why would anyone on earth want to visit this frozen subarctic wasteland in the winter???

 Okay, let’s not be dramatic: nearly 100,000 brave souls call Fairbanks and the surrounding region home all year long – if they can live there, you can certainly visit and survive!